jb--/programming-engineers/index.md

 - If you have a single person being the only one to work on something?
 - Buzz factor of that person leaving
 - Team impact, worse quality.

+## Believe in the best of others

+- There might be different teams that do things differently than you would
+- Your prime thought should be that whatever they are doing, they are doing it with the best intentions.

+## Praise your team

+- If you see an opportunitiy to give public praise to your team go for it!

+## Be cautious with critical feedback

+- If your team member annoys you, be cautious with showing it

+## Do situational leadership

+- Not every team member needs the same input at the same time.